 - issue any correspondence with a contact name and details

 - protect your personal information according to the law.

 If your query is outside the scope of our responsibilities, we will refer you to the responsible organisation.

 To help us provide you with a high level of service we ask that you:

 - treat our staff with courtesy and respect

 - give us accurate and complete information

-TEQSA recognises that, as the national regulator for higher education in Australia there are various parties with an interest in TEQSA’s work.
-This charter acknowledges these different relationships whilst committing to a number of principles for responsive service.
+We recognise that, as the national regulator and quality assurance agency for higher education in Australia, there are various parties with an interest in our work.
+This service charter acknowledges these different relationships, whilst committing to a number of principles for responsive service.